 - Aggregation: Divide the data into groups and store the numbers for each group.
 For example, the daily revenue numbers of a restaurant chain over the past 20 years can be aggregated to monthly revenue to reduce the size of the data.

 How to clean text data?

-Text fields in tabular data may include characters which affect columns alignment and/or record boundaries.
-For e.g., embedded tabs in a tab-separated file cause column misalignment, and embedded new line characters break record lines.
-Improper text encoding handling while writing/reading text leads to information loss, inadvertent introduction of unreadable characters, e.g., nulls, and may also affect text parsing.
+Text fields in tabular data may include characters that affect columns alignment and/or record boundaries.
+For example, embedded tabs in a tab-separated file cause column misalignment, and embedded new line characters break record lines.
+Improper text encoding handling while writing or reading text leads to information loss, inadvertent introduction of unreadable characters (like nulls), and may also affect text parsing.
 Careful parsing and editing may be required in order to clean text fields for proper alignment and/or to extract structured data from unstructured or semi-structured text data.

 Data exploration offers an early view into the data.
 A number of data issues can be uncovered during this step and corresponding methods can be applied to address those issues.
 It is important to ask questions such as what is the source of the issue and how the issue may have been introduced.
-This also helps you decide on the data processing steps that need to be taken to resolve them.
-The kind of insights one intends to derive from the data can also be used to prioritize the data processing effort.
+This process also helps you decide on the data processing steps that need to be taken to resolve them.
+Identifying the final use cases and personas can also be used to prioritize the data processing effort.